newrelic/nri-flex/docs/wiki/deprecated/secrets.md

 ### Secret Management

 > ⚠️ **Notice** ⚠️: this document contains a deprecated functionality that is still
-> supported by New Relic for backwards compatibility.
+> provided for backwards compatibility.
 However, we encourage you to
 > use the improved, fully-supported [secrets management functionality for On-Host Integrations](https://docs.newrelic.com/docs/integrations/host-integrations/installation/secrets-management).

 Flex Secret Management supports: